olive-language/olive/docs/internals.md

 This stage verifies the program's structure and types.

 - **Name resolution**: Builds a hierarchy of symbol tables, handling shadowing, nested scopes, and module-level visibility.
 The `_` prefix convention for private names is enforced here.
 - **Type inference**: Olive uses a Hindley-Milner-inspired type system with unification.
-Types are static, but annotations are often optional — the compiler infers them from usage.
+Types are static, but annotations are often optional; the compiler infers them from usage.
 - **Method resolution**: Dispatches method calls to the correct `impl` block implementation.

 ## 4. Middle Intermediate Representation (MIR)